47 pages 1 hour read

 Overview

 A Day in the Life of Abed Salama: Anatomy of a Jerusalem Tragedy is a 2023 nonfiction book by the journalist Nathan Thrall.
-Having lived in Jerusalem for many years, it is both a personal story of a father’s struggle to find his son and an illustration of the structural conditions facing Palestinians living under Israeli occupation.
-Its publication closely coincided with the devastating assault that the militant group Hamas launched against Israel on October 7, 2023, which resulted in the deaths of around 1,200 Israelis and hundreds more taken hostage.
+Thrall, having lived in Jerusalem for many years, weaves together a personal story of a father’s struggle to find his son and an illustration of the structural conditions facing Palestinians living under Israeli occupation.
+The book's publication closely coincided with the devastating assault that the militant group Hamas launched against Israel on October 7, 2023, which resulted in the deaths of around 1,200 Israelis and hundreds more taken hostage.
 In the wake of that attack and the sustained Israeli military response that followed, the book has drawn enormous attention now that the Israeli-Palestinian conflict is once again at the heart of public discourse.
 It was an enormous critical success, winning the 2024 Pulitzer Prize for General Nonfiction, as well as being named a Best Book of the Year by The New York Times, The Financial Times, and other prestigious outlets.

-This summary is based on the first hardcover edition (New York: Metropolitan Books, 2023).
+This guide is based on the first hardcover edition (New York: Metropolitan Books, 2023).

 Content Warning: The main event in this book is an actual bus accident where many people, including children, die or suffer grievous injuries.
 It also contains descriptions of political violence and other forms of sociopolitical oppression.
 Also, the Israel-Palestinian conflict is an extremely controversial issue that produces intense and often conflicting opinions.
 This summary adopts a voice that is generally critical of Israel and sympathetic to the plight of Palestinians but only to reflect as accurately as possible the voice of the author.
 The summary itself is not intended to endorse any political position.